 We are committed to providing power that has more renewable energy and lower greenhouse gas emissions than PG&E at competitive rates.

-Customers who want to invest in a higher renewable content can opt up to REpower+, which provides 100% renewable energy service for their home or business.
-Starting in 2021, REpower+ will also be 100% carbon-free.
+Customers who want to invest in a higher renewable content can opt up to REpower+, which provides 100% renewable and carbon-free energy service for their home or business.

 Your power choices